jlamsens/opensysadmins/docs/howtos/password-recovery-cisco2960/index.md

     ```

 ### Password recovery mechanism disabled
-If the password recovery mechanism is disabled, it is not possible to keep the startup configuration file and you HAVE to reset the system back to the default configuration.
+If the password recovery mechanism is disabled, it is not possible to keep the startup configuration file and you had to reset the system back to the default configuration.

 === "Step1"
     List the files stored in flash.
 The startup configuration file is absent!